 Blogging strategy #6: Leveraged On-page SEO Practices

-This is one of the top reasons why I was able to increase my website traffic by 20.95% within four weeks.
-On-page SEO is very important when it comes to optimizing blogs for search engines for better exposure.
+This is one of the top reasons I could increase my website traffic by 20.95% within four weeks.
+On-page SEO is very important when optimizing blogs for search engines for better exposure.

 Every minute, two new blogs are created anywhere in the world.
-And every day, two million new blog posts are published on the internet for the sake of getting web traffic.
+And every day, two million new blog posts are published on the internet to get web traffic.

-So, how do you make changes on your website to stand out from others?
+So, how do you make changes to your website to stand out from others?
 It is so simple.
 Properly follow white-hat on-page SEO techniques.
 Here are a few of them.